Self Care, The Balancing Act

 I would like to say that I’m a pretty chill mom, but I’ve had those moments where I struggled to unwind from the day.
 My mind seemed to race to the next household tasks at hand, tackling homework, figuring out dinner, what was left from work to complete with assignments, attempting to navigate missed calls, and being engaged with the kids.
 I found myself going from zero to one hundred when it came down to trying to unwind in being totally wired, or I would clock out to take a nap, yet I still found myself restless.
 I recently tried some new techniques that really seemed to release some of the anxiety from the day to just unwind in giving myself permission to relax from what all transpired from the day.

 It’s like as women and mothers many of us have trained ourselves to be always on call, alert, and ready to report to duty.
-We can glorify being busy as a badge of honor, a facade of caring devotion though martyrdom, and as a sense of validation in not giving ourselves the permission to rest.
+We can glorify being busy as a badge of honor, a facade of caring devotion through martyrdom, and as a sense of validation in not giving ourselves the permission to rest.
 We have to give ourselves the permission to relax, unwind, clear our thoughts, and dare I say it moments of stillness to do absolutely nothing without guilt.
 It doesn’t have to be a long time frame of idleness.
 The longer we wait in holding off the laundry the bigger the pile grows, but we have permission to catch our breaths in gathering our thoughts before knocking down a few baskets of laundry.

 Movie day!
 Twizzlers on deck